vishalvshekkar/controlhub-feedback/README.md

 ## Labels and Priority

-We use the following labels to organize issues:
+I use the following labels to organize issues:

 **Type:**
 - `type: bug` - Something isn't working